dnanexus/dxCompiler/doc/Developing.md

     - Create branch `post-release-X.Y.Z` based on branch `release-X.Y.Z`
     - Run `scripts/update_version.md X.Y.(Z+1)-SNAPSHOT` to increment the working version from e.g. `1.2.3-SNAPSHOT` to `1.2.4-SNAPSHOT`
     - Open pull request from branch `post-release-X.Y.Z` to `develop`.
 Fix release notes and resolve conflicts as needed.
+11. Do not remove the branch `release-X.Y.Z` and don't merge it back to `main` nor `develop`.
+We keep this branch for tagging purposes.
-11. Move released Jira tickets to `Done / In Prod` column
+12. Move released Jira tickets to `Done / In Prod` column

 If you encounter any additional issues while creating the release, you will need to make the fixes in `develop` and then merge them into the release branch.